bondeje/peggy/README.md

     return 0;
 }
 ```
+-->
 I have included a couple toy parsers generated with <b>peggy</b> in `examples/`.
-They are of limited use but can be used as templates for your needs.
+They are of limited practical use but can be used as templates for your needs.
 I will add more as time goes on.
 If you have any interesting ones, let me know.

 csv - a simple csv parser.
 Generates a `CSVData` struct from an input file.
 Data is not converted to any data types but kept as strings.
 Customizing to convert empty data, integers, floating point, etc is a simple enough exercise